labjack/ljm_constants/README.md

 generate_c_header.py outputs generated content to gen_output/.
 Currently, it's a C header file which contains a constants version of ljm_constants.json.
 Test code for gen_output/ is in gen_test/.

-## Continuous Integration

-CI is done by Travis CI.
-See .travis.yml.

 ## Contributing